 A Guide to Dwellers In Hustle Castle: Fantasy Kingdom

 Hustle Castle is the new game by Studio Nord, released past November for Android and iOS, which is also available on our awesome Android Gaming Platform, BlueStacks.
 By the way, even though the game looks pretty good on most devices, the graphical fidelity, crisp colors, and smooth animations of the game on PC cannot be beaten.
 We can’t stress enough how much better the game plays on a bigger screen, with controls optimized for mouse and keyboard.
+You can also Play Hustle Castle in your browser on your PC or mobile without downloading.
+Click and Play instantly!

 Anyway, let’s get right to it, and talk about people.
 By people, we mean the dwellers that populate your castle in this game, which look strikingly similar to characters from Family Guy, or any other Seth Macfarlane animated show, for that matter.
 Other than their looks, dwellers have so much more to offer your base if managed properly.
 In this sense, your success in Hustle Castle will depend, in great part, on your staff micromanagement skills, through which you will be able to achieve the full potential of all your dwellers.